zulip/zulip/docs/development/setup-advanced.md

 … and visit <http://localhost:9991/>.

+If you're running your development server on a remote server, look at [the remote development docs][port-forward-setup] for port forwarding advice.

 #### Proxy setup for by-hand installation

 If you are building the development environment on a network where a